PotatoMerchant/dataset-helper-releases/README.md

 <p align="center"><img src="images/tag-autocomplete.png" alt="Tag autocomplete, color-coded by Danbooru category"></p>

-Type into any **Add tag…** field (underscore form, e.g. `blonde_`) and pick from a live, color-coded dropdown — blue for general, green for character, and so on, the same scheme Danbooru itself uses.
-The filter box at the bottom of the sidebar (`-blue_leotard -red_gemstone` above) narrows the image grid down to exactly the images that do or don't have a tag.
+Type into any **Add tag…** field (underscore format, e.g. `blonde_hair`) and pick from a live, color-coded dropdown — blue for general, green for character, and so on, the same scheme Danbooru itself uses.
+The filter box at the bottom of the sidebar (`-blue_leotard -red_gemstone`) narrows the image grid down to exactly the images that don't have those tags.

 ### Auto-tag with a local model

 <p align="center"><img src="images/autotagger-panel.png" alt="AutoTagger panel — model, mode, and confidence thresholds"></p>

-Point the **Auto Tagger** section (the sparkles icon in the sidebar) at a WD14/SmilingWolf-style ONNX model, dial in the general/character confidence thresholds, and run it on your selection — either **Auto-Tag** to apply results immediately, or **Preview Diff** to review each image first.
+Point the **Auto Tagger** section (the sparkles icon in the sidebar) at a ONNX model, dial in the general/character confidence thresholds, and run it on your selection — either **Auto-Tag** to apply results immediately, or **Preview Diff** to review each image first.

 ### Review suggestions before they're applied